 Note: Wastewater is sourced from three wastewater treatment plants in the Perth metropolitan area (Subiaco, Woodman Point and Beenyup).
 Dashed lines in wastewater concentration represents missing results that could not be determined due to no sample collection or sample analysis failure.
 A more sensitive SARS-CoV-2 test was introduced December 2024 resulting in an increase (approximately 20%) in the quantification values when compared to the previous values.
+Between 17/02/2025 to 17/03/2025 there were missed samples from the Woodman Point Wastewater Treatment Plant thus underestimating the wastewater concentration over this time.

-Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineages XEC predominated in both clinical and wastewater samples (Figure 12).
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineages XEC predominated in clinical and waste samples (Figure 12).

 Figure 12.
-Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 07 February 2025.
+Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 23 March 2025.